BBong119/bbong119.github.io/dbr-detailed-info/manual/parameters/formatSpecification/format-control.md

-## Code128Subset
+## TailModuleRatio
-Set the code 128 subset.
+Set the module count and module size ratio of the barcode tail part.

 ### As Json Parameter